-Dungeons & Dragons—4th Edition: Forgotten Realms Campaign Guide Hardcover (based on
+Dungeons & Dragons RPG—4th Edition: Forgotten Realms Campaign Guide Hardcover (based on

 Wizards of the Coast

 Dark perils and great deeds await!

 Welcome to Faerûn, a land of amazing magic, terrifying monsters, ancient ruins, and hidden wonders.
 The world has changed since the Spellplague, and from this arcane crucible have emerged shining kingdoms, tyrannical empires, mighty heroes, and monster-infested dungeons.
 The Forgotten Realms Campaign Guide presents a world of untold adventure, a land of a thousand stories shaped by the deeds of adventurers the likes of which Faerûn has never seen before.

 This product includes everything a Dungeon Master needs to run a D&D campaign in the Forgotten Realms setting, as well as elements that DMs can incorporate into their own D&D campaigns.
 The book provides background information on the lands of Faerûn, a fully detailed town in which to start a campaign, adventure seeds, new monsters, ready-to-play nonplayer characters, and a full-color poster map of Faerûn.

 This "book" was a waste of a tree.
 No Anaroch??
 Give me a break!
 Hey Wizards of the Coast, you have successfully killed D&D with 4.0 and ruined a perfectly good campaign setting.
 Whats next?
 You gonna bring back Dark Suns and piss all over that???